Why Do it?

 In general terms, Yang style T'ai Chi is characterised by relatively slow and deceptively gentle movements, which are coordinated with your breathing and helps to cultivate a calm state of mind.
 It consists of numerous Qi-qongs and T'ai Chi "forms" and is a non-contact sport when performed for health purposes.

-There are also various styles and forms which are performed at speed and with power.
-There are also forms with weapons.
+Various styles and forms are performed at speed and with power, including forms with weapons.